 In the cavitation field, bubbles collapse, resulting in the generation of massive amounts of energy in the form of waves.
 The molecular relationships between water molecules are disrupted as a result of this.
 The particles begin to disperse as the molecular connections decrease, allowing the mixing process to take place.

 The sound waves cause energy to be released, which causes friction in the solution.
-To keep the sample from heating up during and after the sonication process, ice cubes are utilised.
+To keep the sample from heating up during and after the sonication process, ice cubes are utilized.

 Cavitation causes dispersion, homogenization, disintegration, emulsions, extraction, and sonochemical effects in the ultrasonication process.
 High-powered ultrasound is introduced into the liquid, resulting in high-pressure (compression) and low-pressure regions (known as rarefaction).
 The creation of these regions is dependent on the rate of frequency at which the ultrasound is applied.